fzyzcjy/dart_interactive/README.md

 ## 🚀 Features

+* Use any third-party package freely
+* Auto hot-reload code anywhere, preserving state
+* Supports full grammar in REPL

 In short: A full-featured REPL (interactive shell).

-* Use any third-party packages freely
-* Hot-reload modification to any code in any package, preserving state
-* Supports classes, functions, methods, statements, expressions ... grammar in REPL
+For more details, please see section below.

 ## 📚 Demo